Noor-Ismot/Noor-Ismot/README.md

 <h1 align="center">Hi 👋, I'm Noor Ismot Ara</h1>
-<h4 align="center">A Detail-oriented Software Quality Assurance and Automation Tester, ensuring everything is functional in the digital world</h4>
+<h4 align="center">A Detail-oriented Software Quality Assurance and Test Engineer, ensuring everything is functional in the digital world</h4>
-<p>As an ISTQB-certified software pro, I've got 3.5 years of solid experience in testing web and mobile apps.
-Test
-    planning, executing tests, reporting, and documentation—I've got it covered.
-I'm also well-versed in the Scrum methodology and even had the chance to work with a global pharmaceutical company.
-I'm on a journey to merge my testing expertise with data analytics product.
+<p>As an ISTQB-certified software tester, I bring over 4 years of hands-on experience in testing.I’ve handled everything from test planning and execution to reporting and documentation with confidence.
+I'm also proficient in the Scrum methodology and have had the opportunity to collaborate with a global pharmaceutical company.Currently I am working with Sustainability product when I play key role to enhance and maintain the quality of our product.
 <p>
 <p align="center"><img
         src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExYjgwY2JkYWNlNjMzZTBkZGZlNDJmOWUxZDlhZTExNDVkYmZhNDM4YiZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PXM/rsUGLKwgSvSxmq1VrZ/giphy.gif"